moby/moby/README.md

       The <a href="https://groups.google.com/forum/#!forum/docker-dev" target="_blank">docker-dev</a>
       group is for contributors and other people contributing to the Docker project.
-      You can join them without an google account by sending an email to e.g. "docker-user+subscribe@googlegroups.com".
+      You can join them without a Google account by sending an email to e.g. "docker-user+subscribe@googlegroups.com".
-      After receiving the join-request message, you can simply reply to that to confirm the subscribtion.
+      After receiving the join-request message, you can simply reply to that to confirm the subscription.
     </td>
   </tr>
   <tr>